mikowl/jekyllv3-mikowl/_posts/2019-02-20-installing-jekyll-3-on-macos.markdown

 )
 {% endhighlight %}

  This should automatically get the correct paths into your shell.
-Otherwise you'll need to be sure and add the path to your .bash_profile/.bashrc/whatever file (i.e. `export PATH="$HOME/.rbenv/bin:$PATH"`).
+Otherwise you'll need to be sure and add the path to your .bash_profile/.bashrc/whatever file (i.e. `export PATH="$HOME/.rbenv/bin:$PATH"`), optionally you can add `eval "$(rbenv init -)"` which will add autocomplation ([among other things](https://github.com/rbenv/rbenv#how-rbenv-hooks-into-your-shell)).

 [omz]: https://github.com/robbyrussell/oh-my-zsh